avto-dev/amqp-rabbit-laravel-queue/README.md

 [![Downloads count][badge_downloads_count]][link_packagist]
 [![License][badge_license]][link_license]

-This package allows to use RabbitMQ queues for queued Laravel jobs.
+This package allows to use RabbitMQ queues for queued Laravel (prioritized) jobs.
+Fully configurable.

 Installed php extension `ext-amqp` is required.
 Installation steps can be found in [Dockerfile](./docker/app/Dockerfile).

 For jobs delaying you also should install [`rabbitmq-delayed-message-exchange`][link_rabbitmq_delayed_message_exchange] plugin for RabbitMQ.
+Delaying is optional feature.

 > **Important:** Make sure `opcache` is disabled for CLI in your `php.ini` file (`opcache.enable_cli = "Off"`).